 Features: plastic-free, BPA-free, anti-colic vent, silicone nipples, recyclable

 These bottles are very durable and recyclable.
-You can transform the feeding bottles into water, straw, or sippy bottle by switching from silicone teats to silicone lids.
+You can transform the feeding bottles into water, straws, or sippy bottles by switching from silicone teats to silicone lids.
 Pura Kiki also has insulated baby bottles that keep food warm.
 They are available in 5oz or 9oz sizes.

 Features: BPA-free, plastic-free, silicone nipples, silicone travel cover, anti-colic vents